chakety/Grad-Program-NEU/README.md

 Starting from Fall 2022.

-Lecture Slides are not included.
+Lecture Slides/Notebook are not included, but summary will be written based on the slides/Notebook